Estimating a Directed Tree for Extremes: Introduction

 The relevance of extremal graphical models for multivariate distributions has been validated on several data sets, prominently on the Upper Danube river network.
-The goal is to recover a river network from \emph{only extreme flow} measured at a set $V$ of stations, \emph{without} any information on the stations' location. \CK{We refer to it as the \emph{Extremal River Problem}.} Here, the true river network serves as the `gold standard', allowing one to verify the performance of the proposed estimator.
-Success in solving the Extreme River Problem can translate to new solutions to the \emph{contaminant tracing} challenge in hydrology \citep{Leigh2019,mcgrane2016impacts,Rodriguez2020,Verhoef2,VerHoef1,WOLF20128}.
-There, one needs an inexpensive method to trace pollutants or chemical constituents transported by a complex and unknown underground waterway that is prohibitive to model or survey with traditional fluid mechanics methods \citep{anderson2015applied}.
-Recent advances point towards an imminent data explosion \citep{bartos2018open,mao2019low}, where pollutants exceeding certain thresholds can be detected via a sensor network.
+The goal is to recover a river network from \emph{only extreme flow} measured at a set $V$ of stations, \emph{without} any information on the stations' location.
+We refer to it as the \emph{Extremal River Problem}.
+Here, the true river network is known and serves as the `gold standard', allowing one to verify the performance of a proposed estimator.
+Success in solving the Extreme River Problem can translate to new solutions to the \emph{contaminant tracing} challenge in hydrology (\cite{Leigh2019,mcgrane2016impacts,Rodriguez2020,Verhoef2,VerHoef1,WOLF20128}).
+There, one needs an inexpensive method to trace pollutants or chemical constituents transported by a complex and unknown underground waterway that is prohibitive to model or survey with traditional fluid mechanics methods (\cite{anderson2015applied}).
+Recent advances point towards an imminent data explosion (\cite{bartos2018open,mao2019low}), where pollutants exceeding certain thresholds can be detected via a sensor network.
 Thus, contaminant tracing with sensors data is a version of the Extremal River Problem without the gold standard, where the network is truly unknown.

-The Extremal River Problem with test data given by river discharges of the Upper Danube river network has proven to be challenging and very stimulating for extreme value theory, with each paper taking a different technique.
-The data have been preprocessed in \cite{asadi2015} and are available in the \texttt{R} package \texttt{graphicalExtremes} \citep{RgraphicalExtremes}.
+A solution to the Extremal River Problem requires an algorithm to recover the true river network using test data given by {\em river discharges}, the volume of water flowing through a river channel, measured at any given point in cubic metres or cubic feet per second.
+The Extremal River Problem for the Upper Danube river network with measurements collected at $d=31$ stations has proven to be challenging and very stimulating for extreme value theory, with each paper taking a different technique.
+The data have been preprocessed in \cite{asadi2015} and are available in the \texttt{R} package \texttt{graphicalExtremes} (\cite{RgraphicalExtremes}).

-The preprocessed data have been analysed in a number of publications with focus on modelling extreme dependence: flow- and spatial dependence \citep{asadi2015} and undirected graphical models for extremes \citep{engelke:hitz:18, ELV, Huetal, Huseretal, REZ}.
+The preprocessed data have been analysed in a number of publications with focus on modelling extreme dependence: flow- and spatial dependence (\cite{asadi2015}) and undirected graphical models for extremes (\cite{engelke:hitz:18, ELV, Huetal, Huseretal, REZ}).
 In a first paper, \cite{engelke:hitz:18} returned a highly accurate but \emph{undirected} graph, followed by publications using new models and applying different methods for reconstructing the undirected graph.